Dorset’s Finest Privately Owned Historic Gardens

 There is a rolling program of improvements to these Historic Gardens.
 The Wooded Valley has seen extensive tree work during the winter as well as the creation of open glades.

 The Rock and Water Garden has undergone much clearance of old tired shrubs and extensive replanting of 200 different taxa.

-As well as refurbishment of the above some new areas that 'link' the main gardens have been created.
+As well as refurbishment of the above, some new areas linking the main gardens have been created.
 These include a small collection of Australlian plants, a sub-tropical area and a walk through Bamboo, hostas and Moutan peonies.